Umehara Katsufumi :: Intron Apocalypse

 About the author

 Umehara Katsufumi(梅原 克文; 1960–) graduated Kanto Gakuen University (Economics), publishing the first version of this text in the Uchujin fanzine to widespread acclaim in 1990.
 It remains in print.
-Other enormously popular works include Soliton no Akuma, dealing with unknown monsters of the deep sea, originally published in 1995 and winning the Mystery Writers of Japan Award in 1996.
+Other enormously popular works include Soliton no Akuma, dealing with unknown monsters of the deep sea, originally published in 1995.
+It won the Mystery Writers of Japan Award in 1996, and was nominated for the The Nihon SF Taishō Award, among others.